 The Commission, as part of the primary government of the State of New Mexico, is a contributing employer to a cost-sharing multiple employer defined benefit pension plan administered by the Public Employees Retirement Association (PERA).
 Overall, the total pension liability exceeds plan net position, resulting in a net pension liability.
 The State has determined the State's share of the net pension liability to be a liability of the State as a whole, rather than any agency or department of the State and no liability will be reported in the department or agency level financial statements of the State.
-All required disclosures will be presented in the Comprehensive Annual Financial Report (CAFR) of the State of New Mexico.
-Information concerning the net pension liability, pension expense, and pension-related deferred inflows and outflows of resources of the primary government will be contained in the General Fund and the CAFR and will be available, when issued, from the Office of State Controller, Room 166, Bataan Memorial Building, 407 Galisteo Street, Santa Fe, New Mexico, 87501.
+All required disclosures will be presented in the Annual Comprehensive Financial Report (ACFR) of the State of New Mexico.
+Information concerning the net pension liability, pension expense, and pension-related deferred inflows and outflows of resources of the primary government will be contained in the ACFR and will be available, when issued, from the Office of State Controller, Room 166, Bataan Memorial Building, 407 Galisteo Street, Santa Fe, New Mexico, 87501.